JeongHoLee-Lab/IDH-mutant_Glioma_cell_of_origin/README.md

-# IDH-Mutant Gliomas: Cell-of-Origin Discovery.
+# IDH-Mutant Gliomas: Cell-of-Origin Discovery

 This repository contains the code and data used for the research paper by *Park et al.*, **"IDH-mutant gliomas arise from glial progenitor cells harboring the initial driver mutation."**